bandyopd/JointCSsurv/README.md

 The package contains 3 functions:
 |Functions  | Description|
 |------------- | -------------|
-JointCSsurvSIM  | Generate a data set according to the simulation under scenario I of the proposed model in Lee et al. (2022) <DOI: [xx/xx](https://doi.org/10.1002/sim.8910)>
-Est.ICScure  |  Perform the semiparametric estimation method of Lee et al. (2022)  <DOI: [xx/xx](https://doi.org/10.1002/sim.8910)>
+JointCSsurvSIM  | Generate a data set according to the simulation under scenario I of the proposed model in Lee et al. (2022) Est.ICScure  |  Perform the semiparametric estimation method of Lee et al. (2022)

 <ins>**JointCSsurvSIM**</ins>

 ```
 JointCSsurvSIM(seed = NA, n, m, beta, alpha, kappa, sigma)
 ```
-This function generates a data set according to the simulation under scenario I of the proposed model in Lee et al. (2022) <DOI: 10.1002/sim.8910>.
+This function generates a data set according to the simulation under scenario I of the proposed model in Lee et al. (2022)

 Example:
 ```